National research clusters and networksYou are hereResearch and trainingNational research clusters and networks

 The Swiss National Science Foundation has attributed five national research projects to teams led by key players in Western Switzerland.
 These projects, run as centres of excellence, are all related in some way to the life sciences.

-The teams leading these research projects are located in:
+The teams leading these research projects located in western switzerland are:

 A number of other active networks exist: